deargle-classes/msbx5500-spring-2021/syllabus.md

 # Learning Outcomes

-Since this is a capstone course for y'all Security Analytics track MSBA students, I have both class-specific and track-specific learning outcomes.
-I will try to map assignments to these learning outcomes.

-## Class-specific

-[//]: # I need to convert these to use [learning outcomes verbs](http://ccc.clinton.edu/CurriculumCommittee/ListofMeasurableVerbs.cxml)
+Some of the learning outcomes below are actually target program outcomes a security analytics student.
+As such, while we won't necessarily hit all of these in this class, each assignment should touch on at least some of these.

-Basics on collaborative and open-source coding
+Use collaborative and open-source coding practices
 : Includes:
   * Git and github
-  * sharing read-only Jekyll notebooks on github
+  * Sharing read-only Jekyll notebooks on github
   * Markdown language

-Example with malware analysis kaggle winner of multinomial prediction of malware : Includes:
-* Multinomial classification
-* example of winners getting domain knowledge by reading academic papers and extracting methods

-Deep learning exposure
-: Neural nets, Dan Becker

 Continuous self-education
 : Includes:
-  * Learn to read python documentation and source code using sklearn
+  * Problem-solve by reading and using python library documentation and source code
-  * Learn about cutting-edge ML technologies using wikipedia rabbit hole

-CRISP-DM Predictive machine learning -- fill gaps in whatever they don't already understand from other classes : Includes:
-  * model induction
-    * with a focus on "how do the models make predictions"
-  * model evaluation
-    * using python sklearn and also datarobot
-    * cross-nested validation
-    * confusion matrices, ROC curves, precision-recall curves, lift curves
-  * feature importances
-    * using python sklearn and also datarobot

-Unsupervised learning with example of network traffic and user anomaly behavior : example datasets:

-  * MTU-13 labeled botnet traffic
-  * sherlock mobile malware analysis project
-  * kaggle malware competition

-Deployment of models with python
+  * Use open tools such as wikipedia to learn cutting-edge ML techniques and concepts
+  * Obtain domain-specific ML knowledge by reading academic papers and extracting methods

+Apply CRISP-DM to security analytics contexts
+: Includes
+  * explain examples unsupervised and supervised business problems in security analytics domains
+  * _comfortably_ discuss fundamentals of the entire CRISP-DM process

+Report analytics results
 : Includes:
+  * write a full CRISP-DM report and publish it in an open format
+  * recommend a model based on evaluation scores
+  * report feature importances, written for a managerial audience.

+Demonstrate and explain deployment of models with python : Includes:
   * choosing a cutoff threshold -- automating using optimization of F1 (and why)
   * python-"Pickling" a model
     * sklearn pipelines for easy replicability
-  * aws api ml endpoint
-  * Docker, heroku, binder

-Communicating results
-: Writing a full crisp-dm report and publishing it, recommend a model based on evaluation scores, report feature importances, written for a managerial audience.
-Github deliverable, team-based.

-## Track-specific

-* Have a web portfolio of projects from the program
-* Have a resume and apply to jobs
+  * Cloud deployment, such as AWS API ML endpoint
+  * Explain and use tools such as Docker, Heroku, and Mybinder

 ## Communication